meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

 This approach enables new metadata keys to be introduced both in a top-down fashion by defining their meaning as part of new CIPs, as well as in a bottom-up fashion by keys being defined ad-hoc and adopted more widely purely based on their usefulness.

+TODO: define the metadata keys used by the standard
+- the URL of the registry UI

 ### Details